pavan-kumar-arepu/pavan-kumar-arepu/README.md

 - Exploring new technologies
 - Fond of physical fitness and any physical games(outdoor games)
 - Listening to music
-- Finding/Explore more when I am alone.
+- Finding/Exploring myself more when I am alone.
 - Practicing meditation for focus and grounding

 Let's connect and collaborate on exciting projects!
 Reach out to me on LinkedIn or WhatsApp to discuss ideas and opportunities.